Léon Pillet: Civil servant

 In 1834 Pillet received a government post as maître des requêtes en service extraordinaire and appears in the Almanach royal beginning in 1836 as the Royal Commissioner and Secretary of the Special Commission for the Conservatoire and Royal Theatres.
 In this position Pillet was the administrator with responsibility for the Paris Opera.

 Librettist

 Pillet also had aspirations as a librettist.
-During his time as Commissioner, he cowrote the libretto for the 3-act opera La vendetta with Adolphe Vannois, for which Henri Ruolz-Montchal provided the music.
+During his time as commissioner, he cowrote the libretto for the 3-act opera La vendetta with Adolphe Vannois, for which Henri de Ruolzl provided the music.
 The work was produced at the Opera on 11 September 1839, but was poorly received.
 It was withdrawn after its seventh performance on 11 October for revision and was compressed to two acts.
 On 22 January 1840 it was performed in its new version on a double-bill with the 3-act ballet La Somnambule, but ticket sales came to a paltry 1,237 francs and 30 centimes, and it was dropped, after its sixth performance in its revised form on 1 May 1840.
 Pillet by this time had also written libretti for a series of vaudevilles.